 You are an AB-540 eligible student if you meet all of the following criteria:

 To apply for federal aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+(Note: All programs are contingent upon receiving funding from the federal government.)

 The Federal Pell Grant is free grant money to help with educational costs that does not have to be repaid.
 The amount of your Pell Grant is determined by your Expected Family Contribution (EFC), the Cost of Attendance at Bakersfield College, your enrollment status (i.e. half-time, three-quarter time, or full-time), and whether you attend part or all of the academic year.
 Federal Pell Grants are targeted to students with very high need.